Here is why I don’t sell essential oils.

 What Essential Oils Brand I Really Use

-Even though I mention often that I love using essential oils, I have not ever formally revealed which brands I use–until now.
+I’ve mentioned often that I love using essential oils, but I have not ever formally revealed which brands I use.
+Until now.

 I feel good getting my oils from Laura because her passion is in health education.
 Her background is actually in health, nutrition, herbs, and wellness.

 Selling essential oils allows Laura to achieve her dreams of educating others about natural wellness while also staying home with her children.

 One thing that sets Laura apart, for me, is her focus on safe practices.
 Some reps encourage the liberal oral usage of essential oils, but Laura is much more conservative with this.
 I also just love her positive and non-pushy attitude!